February 1 – June 22, 2014

 Watercolor U.S.A., a national, annual juried

-is open to artists from all 50 states and U.S.
+open to artists from all 50 states and U.S. territories.

-available.
-Organized in 1962 by the Springfield Art
+Organized in 1962 by the Springfield Art Museum, this

-Museum, this event aims to attract the best in
+event aims to attract the best in contemporary American

 This exhibit will present a number